imagekitio/docs-keep-a-changelog/features/video-transformation/adaptive-bitrate-streaming.md

 `representations` is the list of different representations you want to create separated by an underscore `_`.

-For exampe, the following URL will generate 5 variants starting i.e. 240p, 360p, 480p, 720p and 1080p.

 ### List of supported representations

 `sr-<representations>` transformation is used to specify representations you want to create separated by an underscore `_`.
 Here is the list of supported representations for both HLS and DASH.